-- Another told me there was no formula for getting published (I believed her because she written over a dozen books); however she did say that attracting a tribe of fans is important.
+- Another person told me there was no formula for getting published (I believed her because she has written over a dozen books); however, she did say attracting a tribe of fans is important.

 - An established author told me writers who don’t worry about marketing are doomed from the start.

 What’s going on here?
 Who’s right, and who’s wrong?

 Chances are, if you’re a writer, you can resonate with one of the above worldviews.
 You’re likely frustrated or tired or maybe even hopeful of this idea of building a tribe.
 And I want to help clear some things up for you…

 Tribes are inevitable.
 You have one, whether you realize it or not.

 Tribes are how we live our lives.
 We are constantly banding together with other people to discuss ideas and share information.

 Your church is a tribe.
 Your job is another tribe.
 Your group of friends is another.
 You have a tribe.
 The question is: Do you know it?